developR-Haarlem/dockerized-wordpress-development/README.md

 > note that especially on the first run, it will take a bit until you can access http://localhost as docker needs to download everything, setup your mysql server and so on. so be patient.

 ### theme development
+Run `npm install`.
-Step into the theme directory with `cd starter-theme` and run `npm install`. all the source files for scss and js are found in `./starter-theme/src/` and will be compiled to `./starter-theme/dist/` on production.
+all the source files for scss and js are found in `./starter-theme/` and will be compiled to `./dist/` on production.

 I've split the scripts in `admin.js` and `site.js` as we might want to have scripts specifically loaded only on the admin page, and others only on the frontend.